 • How to avoid overstaffing

 Wednesday, August 15, 2018

-Morning FOH: 9am - 12pm Topic: Oklahoma Hospitality Employment Law Trends that Impact Your State Instructor: Andria Ryan, Fisher Phillips co-hosted by the Oklahoma Restaurant Association and Oklahoma Hotel & Lodging Association
+Morning FOH: 9am - 12pm Topic: How to Survive the Employment Law Trends Impacting Oklahoma's Hospitality Employers Instructor: Andria Ryan, Fisher Phillips co-hosted by the Oklahoma Restaurant Association and Oklahoma Hotel & Lodging Association

 Afternoon BOH: 1pm - 4pm Topic: Modern Dessert Applications Instructor: Chef Grady Perryman, OSUIT

 In this session Chef Grady Perryman will focus on transforming classic desserts in to a more modern contemporary version.
 He will be taking flavor profiles that everybody knows and loves and transforming them into fresh contemporary style.

 Morning FOH: 9am - 12pm Topic: Handling Customer Service and Online Reviews Instructor: Mike Koehler, Smirk New Media